manyone-cph/teaching-dmjx-data-and-services/tutorials/read-and-write-to-files/README.md

-# Read and write to files
+# Guide: Read and write to files

 This tutorial demonstrates how to read and write to files in Node.js.
 We'll be focusing on JSON files in the examples, but the same principles can be applied to other file types.